Google I/O 2026 Unveils AI Search Box, Agents, and Custom Apps

 Search Agents That Take Action

 Google also embedded agentic capabilities directly into Search.
-Dubbed “Search Agents,” these allow a user to say “book me a table at a quiet Italian restaurant for 7pm tomorrow and add it to my calendar” and have the system autonomously navigate restaurant websites, check availability, complete the booking, and confirm.
+Called "Search Agents," these allow a user to say "book me a table at a quiet Italian restaurant for 7pm tomorrow and add it to my calendar" and have the system autonomously navigate restaurant websites, check availability, complete the booking, and confirm.
 The agents use a sandboxed browser environment that respects site terms while mimicking human interaction (scrolling, form-filling, clicking).

-Early demos showed agents comparing flight prices across airlines, finding a plumber with real-time availability and booking the service, and even ordering groceries from a user’s preferred store, all without leaving the search interface.
-Crucially, the user must approve any payment or irreversible action, so the agent acts as a trusted delegate, not an uncontrolled bot.
+Early demos showed agents comparing flight prices across airlines, finding a plumber with real-time availability and booking the service, and even ordering groceries from a user's preferred store, all without leaving the search interface.
+The user must approve any payment or irreversible action, so the agent acts as a trusted delegate, not an uncontrolled bot.

 Custom AI Apps for Everyone